Garden Fence Installation Cost

 Can I Install Fence Panels in Existing Concrete Posts?

 If the concrete fence posts are undamaged, you can simply slide out the fence panels you are getting rid of and replace them with new ones.
-This can be quite a simple job to complete yourself but it could take some time if you've never done it before.
+This can be quite a simple job to complete yourself, but it could take some time if you've never done it before.

 Do New Fences Need To Be Painted?

+Even if you've bought pre-treated panels, it's advisable to paint new fence panels that you've had installed.
 This will ensure they last as long as possible by helping to protect them from warping, mould, rot and other problems.

 How Much Does It Cost To Replace a Fence Post in the UK?

+The total price to replace a fence post will usually be between £100 to £150.
 This would typically include the cost of the new fence post, the cement that's required to fix it in place, as well as the removal and disposal of the post you're replacing.
-However, you should always check this when getting quotes.

 Can I Replace Garden Fences Myself?

 Putting up a fence is not an overly complicated job.
-For anyone who has experience with other DIY projects, it's fairly straightforward.
+For anyone who has experience with other DIY projects, it's fairly straightforward, and the cost to replace a garden fence per panel would be around £100 if you did everything yourself.

 Who Is Responsible for Fence Replacement?

-The best place to start is to look at the property's land registry documents.
-A common convention used to identify fence ownership is a "T" mark.
+The first option should be to look for a "T" mark on your property's land registry documents.
 If this is marked on your side of the property, then you would be responsible for everything to do with that fence.
-However, this isn't something you'll consistently find.
+The second option is to talk to your neighbour to negotiate an agreement.

 Sources